saturneric/GpgFrontend-Manual/src/content/docs/advanced/module-controller.md

 ## For Developers

-Two more tabs are there for development work, and you can ignore them otherwise.
+The last two tabs are for development work.
+You can ignore them unless you are building a module.

 **Global Register Table** shows the values modules and the core share with each other, such as detected GnuPG paths and version check results.
 Use the search